My Take on Ham Radio Training

 Foundation, to me, should be a taster into the hobby.
-Sure, it needs to include what Ofcom mandates for us to be able to transmit (and the existing licence conditions module does that perfectly well already).
+Sure, it needs to include what Ofcom mandates for radio amateurs to be able to transmit in-band (and the existing licence conditions module does that perfectly well already).
 Safety’s an issue, so needs to be there too.
 Then enough material to get you on-air properly, and pointed in the right direction.
 As we all know, the real learning starts when you’ve got your licence.

 As for the practicals?
 Here’s what I’d do:

 - Keep the QSOs (odd that “tuning into a signal”, reading signal strength and using AF/RF gain, have all be dropped from 2019!).
 It should be pointed out that 1 QSO for HF and one for VHF/UHF is a minimum requirement (clubs should be encouraged to do more than the mandated minimum when it comes to getting on-air!)